Things to see and do - Cortina d'Ampezzo

 With the sun sets this place is illuminated the place for a short moment by the mountain.
 This is the time you should be at the belvedere, to have a good view of the Cortina valley.

-At an altitude of 2 239m, this pass through the Dolomites lies between huge blocks of rock with sheer sides and shorn-off tops.
+At an altitude of 2 239m, Pordoi Pass, the highest of the Dolomites, occupies an impressive site between huge blocks of rock with sheer sides and shorn-off tops.

 At the heart of the Dolomites, this pass links the Fassa valley and the Gardena valley.
 The sweeping view embraces the Sella massif, Sasso Lungo and Marmolada.

 The beauty of this valley in the Dolomites will quickly make you forget the crowds of tourists.
 It is one of the rare places where the inhabitants still speak the rhaeto-roman language which developed during the Roman occupation.
 Its villages are specialised in wood crafts as you will see in Selva, Santa Cristina and Ortisei.
 There is no lack of excursions either, particularly up to Alpe di Sius.
 This60km² high-altitude plateau enjoys a delightful setting between Sasso Lungo and Sciliar and makes a good base camp for walks in the region.